Taiwanese actors Zhang Ting and Lin Ruiyang caught in so-called pyramid scheme as Chinese regulator freezes $ 94 million in assets - ExBulletin

 Shanghai Dowell Trading was recognized for making the highest annual tax payment in Shanghai’s Qingpu District in 2017 and 2018, with the company claiming to have paid 2.1 billion yuan ($ 330 million) in taxes in 2018 alone.

-This article was originally published in the South China Morning Post (SCMP), the most authoritative voice on China and Asia for over a century.
-For more SCMP stories, please explore the SCMP application or visit the SCMP Facebook and Twitter pages.
+This article originally appeared in the South China Morning Post (SCMP), the most authoritative voice on China and Asia for over a century.
+For more SCMP stories, please explore the SCMP app or visit the SCMP Facebook and Twitter pages.
 Copyright 2021 South China Morning Post Publishers Ltd. All rights reserved.

 Copyright (c) 2021.
 South China Morning Post Publishers Ltd. All rights reserved.